hashgraph/did-method/did-method-specification.md

 The two alternatives are:
 ![alt text](./images/read.flow.svg "Read flow alternatives")

-A valid Create, Update, or Delete message must have a JSON structure defined by a [did-message-schema](did-message.schema.json) and contains the following properties:
+A valid Create, Update, Revoke or Delete message must have a JSON structure defined by a [DIDMessage-schema](DIDMessage.schema.json) and contains the following properties:
-- `mode` - Describes the mode in which the message content is provided.
-Valid values are: `plain` or `encrypted`.
-Messages in `encrypted` mode have `did` and `didDocumentBase64` attributes encrypted separately.
-Other attributes are plain.
 - `message` - The message content with the following attributes:
   - `operation` - DID method operation to be performed on the DID document.
-Valid values are: `create`, `update` and `delete`.
+Valid values are: `create` , `update` , `revoke` and `delete`.
-  - `did` -  - This field may contain either:
-    - a plain DID,
+  - `did` - a plain DID.
-    - or a Base64-encoded encrypted representation of the DID, where the encryption and decryption methods and keys are defined by appnet owners.
-  - `didDocumentBase64` - This field may contain either:
-    - a string that represents Base64-encoded DID document that conforms to the [DID Specification](https://w3c.github.io/did-core/),
+  - `event` - A Base64-encoded list of events in JSON notation that conforms the different properties of a DID documents to the [DID Specification](https://w3c.github.io/did-core/), the accepted events are listed within this specification
-    - or a Base64-encoded encrypted representation of Base64-encoded DID document, where the encryption and decryption methods and keys are defined by appnet owners.
   - `timestamp` - A message creation time.
 The value MUST be a valid XML datetime value, as defined in section 3.3.7 of [W3C XML Schema Definition Language (XSD) 1.1 Part 2: Datatypes](https://www.w3.org/TR/xmlschema11-2/).
 This datetime value MUST be normalized to UTC 00:00, as indicated by the trailing "Z".
 It is important to note that this timestamp is a system timestamp as a variable part of the message and does not represent a consensus timestamp of a message submitted to the DID topic.
 - `signature` - A Base64-encoded signature that is a result of signing a minified JSON string of a message attribute with a private key corresponding to the public key `#did-root-key` in the DID document.